sfigg/commercialization-public/manufacture/wcos/set-up-your-pc-to-customize-core.md

     We recommend using Windows 10 or Windows 8.1 with the latest updates.
 The minimum requirement is Windows 7 SP1, though this may require additional tools or workarounds for tasks such as mounting .ISO images.

--   **IoT device**: A test device or board that represents all of the devices in a single model line.
+-   **Windows device**: A test device or board that represents all of the devices in a single model line.

     For our examples, you'll need a Raspberry Pi 3.
 To see more options, see [Device options](https://developer.microsoft.com/windows/iot/explore/deviceoptions).